terraform-ibm-modules/terraform-ibm-landing-zone/.docs/pattern-defaults.md

 ### Additional components

-Virtual Server components like additional block storage and Load Balancers can be configured using `override.json` and those variable definitions can be found in the [landing-zone module](../landing-zone/variables.tf#L457)
+Virtual Server components, like additional block storage and load balancers, can be configured by using the `override.json` file.
+You can find the variable definitions in the [variables.tf](../variables.tf) file.

 ## Red Hat OpenShift cluster deployments